Joeboy77/LMS/README.md

 - Use constructors for initializing objects.
 - Simulate operations in the `App` class.
 - LMS/app/src/test/java/org/example/ that will be your working file.
 There already exist a book class.
 Don't touch the test file.
+- The AppTest.java should serve as a guid to see the test case.
+Just observe do not change.

 ## Testing